Netherlands 2023 "Prehistoric animals (II)"

 Twentse Welle museum in Enschede opened doors in April 2008 and it is housed in a former textile factory.
 A mix of the original structure and new architecture give the museum its unique atmosphere.
 Three organizations are brought together in the museum: Van Deinse Instituut, Museum Jannink and Natuurmuseum (Natural History Museum) Enschede.
 Together they want to tell the story of the human adventure, the history of nature and exploration of earth, with the focus on the local history.

-In 2011 Twentse Welle Museum in Enschede, acquired the large and important private collection of Gerben Diepenbroek, a true treasure trove of fossils from the Winterswijk quarries, including four Nothosaur skulls of which three are sufficiently complete to allow a scientific description.
+In 2011 Twentse Welle Museum in Enschede, acquired the large and important private collection of Gerben Diepenbroek, a true treasure trove of fossils from the Winterswijk quarries, including four Nothosaur skulls of which three are sufficiently complete to allow scientific description.

 The research of these skulls was published by Dr. Paul Cornelis Hendrikus Albers from the Naturalis Museum, later in the same year.